 Reverse Stress Testing is used by the Bank to help identify and monitor the factors and the stress levels that have the potential to cause the Bank's business model to become unviable.
-Reverse stress testing is an important part of the overall risk management framework of the Bank, in helping to understand vulnerabilities.
+Reverse stress testing is an important part of the overall risk management framework of the Bank, and assists management to understand vulnerabilities.